eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

 ## Verification datasets

-There is not a lot of data on sea ice properties, especially for things like thickness, age, etc. However there are relativelly reliable satellite-derived estimates of sea ice concentration, which esetimates the proportion of each grid area that is covered with ice.
+There is not a lot of data on sea ice properties, especially for things like thickness, age, etc. However there are relatively reliable satellite-derived estimates of sea ice concentration, which estimates the proportion of each grid area that is covered with ice.
 These products are not perfect and there still exists a fair bit of observation al uncertainty.
-To account for this uncertanty we use multiple datasets.
+To account for this uncertainty we use multiple datasets.

 ### Bootstrap